Prospects of measuring the atmospheric muon neutrino and anti-neutrino flux ratio with the ATLAS detector: External upward-going muon events

-In Fig.~\ref{Fig:diff_external}, we show (left panel) the differential energy distribution of external upward-going events generated at the rock column below the detector from upward going neutrinos for $\mu^-$ (solid red line) and $\mu^+$ (dashed blue line), along with (right panel) their ratio $R_{\mu^-/ \mu^+}$ at the ATLAS detector in the central rapidity region $|\eta| \leq 2.5 $ as a function of the muon energy $E_\mu$, with $1000$-live days of neutrino study, satisfying the event selection criteria.
-As discussed in detail in the context of Table~\ref{tab:external} above, the statistics is here is much larger, and we can study $R_{\mu^-/ \mu^+}$ upto an energy of around 100 GeV, within reasonable errors, as indicated by the $68\%$ C.L. error bars, computed following Refs.~\cite{James:1980my, Helene:1983ph}.
+In Fig.~\ref{Fig:diff_external}, we show (left panel) the differential energy distribution of external upward-going events generated at the rock column below the detector from upward going neutrinos for $\mu^-$ (solid red line) and $\mu^+$ (dashed blue line), along with (right panel) their ratio $R_{\mu^-/ \mu^+}$ at the ATLAS detector in the central region $|\eta| \leq 2.5 $ as a function of the muon energy $E_\mu$, with $1000$-live days of neutrino study, satisfying the event selection criteria.
+As discussed in detail in the context of Table~\ref{tab:external} above, the number of events is here is much larger, and we can study $R_{\mu^-/ \mu^+}$ upto an energy of around 100 GeV, within reasonable errors, as indicated by the $68\%$ C.L. error bars, computed following Refs.~\cite{James:1980my, Helene:1983ph}.
+With these events, a $R_{\mu^-/ \mu^+}$ ratio of around 1.5, which follows from a $R_{\nu_\mu/ \overline{\nu}_\mu}$ ratio of 1 (see Fig.~\ref{Fig:expected}), may also be excluded at $68\%$ C.L. upto a muon energy of around 60 GeV, thus probing the asymmetry in the atmospheric neutrino and anti-neutrino flux with the ATLAS data.
+We note that the ratio of contained vertex events and the external upward-going events is different in our analysis, as compared to the one reported in the atmospheric neutrino literature, for example by the Super-Kamiokande collaboration.
+This difference is explained in Appendix \ref{app:B}.